-- ☐ Hulburt [1937] pioneered the aerosol measurements using the searchlight technique, who photographed the searchlight beam to 10 km. - □ Johnson [1939] followed a proposal of Tuve et al. [1935] and modulated the searchlight beam with a mechanical shutter rotating at 10 cycles per second.
-Scattering to a height of 34 km was measured with good agreement between theory and experiment above 8 km. - ☐ Elterman [1951, 1954, 1966] pushed the atmospheric study using searchlight to a high level and made practical devices.
+- ☐ Hulburt [1937] pioneered the aerosol measurements using the cw searchlight technique, who photographed the searchlight beam to 10 km. - □ Johnson [1939] followed a proposal of Tuve et al. [1935] and modulated the searchlight beam with a mechanical shutter rotating at 10 cycles per second.
+Scattering to a height of 34 km was measured with good agreement between theory and experiment above 8 km. - □ Elterman [1951, 1954, 1966] pushed the atmospheric study using searchlight to a high level and made practical devices. - ☐ The idea of using cw light source for lidar has reoccurred in modern time when certain cw lasers become available with high power options.